Common Questions Regarding Food Supplements

 In nature, vitamin C exists as a complex of many substances, not just ascorbic acid.
 Ascorbic acid is one of many components in the vitamin C complex.
 You do not go out and eat

-an ascorbic acid fruit or berry.
-The government says it can be called vitamin C because it was the first component of the complex to be discovered and noted as such.
-It is interesting
+an ascorbic acid fruit or berry. the government says it can be called vitamin C because it was the first component of the complex to be discovered and noted as such.
+This is why you

-don’t see new vitamins being named as vitamin W, etc. There are not enough letters in the alphabet to keep up with all the new components being found in food.
+don’t see new vitamins being named as vitamin W, etc. there are not enough letters in the alphabet to keep up with health all the new components being found in food.

 Have you notice that when you take ascorbic acid your urine turns yellow?
 This is because your body cannot absorb high amounts of a single nutrient.
 Now eat an orange or a red